-Shipping: Sailing in troubled waters has been added to your bookmarks.
+Shipping: Sailing in troubled waters has been saved

 Since the Great Recession, the global shipping industry has been facing strong headwinds, which are not likely to go away soon, given uncertainty in trade policy and changing trade patterns among nations.
 Interestingly, the tanker business has been doing better than its counterparts.